Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Introduction

 In this work, we demonstrate that exclusive vector ($V$) and axial-vector ($AV$) meson production in electron--proton collisions,

 provides a robust, high-rate channel for isolating the gluon GTMDs $F^g_{1,4}$ and $G^g_{1,1}$.
 For clarity, in the main body of the paper we present results for vector mesons, while the more complex axial-vector results are provided in a dedicated appendix.
 Within the framework of collinear factorization, we find that, for vector mesons, interference between different virtual-photon polarizations leads to distinct azimuthal modulations, including the polarization-independent $\cos 2\phi$ and polarization-dependent $\sin 2\phi$ terms, with $\phi$ defined as the angle between the lepton scattering plane and the hadron production plane.
 These modulations provide clear signatures of the gluon GTMDs $F^g_{1,4}$ and $G^g_{1,1}$.
 Our calculation focuses on the kinematic twist-3 contributions arising from the $k_\perp$ and $\Delta_\perp$ expansions of the hard kernel, where $k_\perp$ denotes the intrinsic transverse momentum of the parton inside the proton, and $\Delta_\perp$ represents the transverse momentum transfer to the recoiling proton.
 The azimuthal modulations we propose result entirely from interference between these twist-3 contributions.
 Our results provide a potential roadmap for the upcoming Electron–Ion Collider (EIC), where high-luminosity measurements will enable a systematic study of canonical orbital angular momentum and spin–orbit correlations.
-Extensions of this work, including genuine twist-3 effects from three-gluon correlation functions or twist-3 contributions from the meson side, are left for future investigations.
+Further extensions of this work, including genuine twist-3 effects from three-gluon correlation functions, a more complete treatment of meson-side transverse-momentum and relativistic effects, and a dedicated numerical study based on a systematic comparison of different GTMD modeling strategies, are left for future investigation.

 The remainder of this paper is organized as follows.
 Section~\ref{s:def} defines the relevant GTMDs and their relation to OAM.
 Section~\ref{s:results} outlines the theoretical framework for exclusive vector meson production and presents the derivation of azimuthal-angle-dependent observables.
 Finally, Sec.~\ref{s:conclusion} summarizes our findings and discusses the experimental implications.